 Limassol doesn’t need any introduction.
 It is one of the oldest cities on Cyprus island with 4,000 years old history, a major municipality, and an important Mediterranean port.

 Limassol is famous for many things.
 For its cultural traditions, stylish hotels, quirky bars, antique architecture, archaeological parks, waterparks, and more.

-From my couple of visits to this city, I can say that over the past few years Limassol has changed a lot.
+From my couple of trips to Limassol, I can say that over the past few years this city has changed a lot.
 The long seafront promenade is still considered the best place for walks while the refurbished marina, which is now more than a luxury yacht marina, is the best place to dine.